 Brands that have a physical presence like restaurants, shopping malls, airports, retail stores, movie halls, stadiums and banks among others are all excellent locations for beacon-based OOH advertising.
 An interesting example of such an effort was recently seen at Schlafly Beer, a Missouri-based independent craft brewery.
 As part of this initiative, the brand installed beacons on beer taps in order to engage customers in a contextual and timely manner inside the bar or restaurant; customers with the Schlafly app also received notifications about special drinks, tasting notes and new beer releases.

 Thus, iBeacon technology provides a huge opportunity for brands to explore OOH advertising to personally connect with their customers.
 Even for OOH media owners, beacons act as the perfect extension to physical media assets.
-The true power of beacons however lies in the data that the solution gathers; this data allows for precise targeting, higher CTRs, relevant and personalised campaigns/mobile experiences, all leading to garnering customers and increasing loyalty.
+The true power of beacons, however, lies in the data that the solution gathers; this data allows for precise targeting, higher CTR, relevant and personalised campaigns/mobile experiences, all leading to garnering customers and increasing loyalty.

 If you are planning a beacon pilot, take a look at Beaconstac, that includes everything you need to get started.
 Using Beaconstac you can set up your own campaign, without a developer’s help!